Online PD series

 Everything you ever wanted to know about data but were afraid to ask: A journey for special educators

-5 online modules, 1 IEP goal/objective assessment, 10 PDP credits: $100/individual; discount for groups
+5 online modules, IEP goal, objective, benchmark assessment, 10 PDP credits

 I created this series on the role of evidence in special education during March 2020, a strange time: COVID-19 is preoccupying much of the world and all of the schools that I work with are closed.
 These events remind me of the importance of data and of using the language of evidence to guide our decisions.
 And because schools are closed, but educators must continue to provide services to enable growth and minimize regression, we have an opportunity to not only use data to guide our work but enrich our understanding of some of the essential principles underlying data collection, analysis and use.
 These issues motivate this primer, designed to help special educators enrich their understanding of data.